frannymcwilliams/data-analytics/README.md

 # data-analytics
-Data Analytics coursework at Columbia Engineering, Fall 2021.
+Sample of Data Analytics coursework at Columbia Engineering, Fall 2021.